bobtsang/bobtsang.github.io/_posts/2020-02-19-Data-Visualisation.markdown

 - Why not visualisation

-Business needs are so dynamic.Certain types visualisations are not scalable.
+Business needs are so dynamic.
+Certain types visualisations are not scalable.
 As a principle, we need to keep visualisation as simple as possible.
-That will limit the complexity and hence limit 'information value'.
+That will limit the complexity and hence limit 'information volume'.

 But as you may know, less is more.
+More information does not translate to more insights or faster decision-making.

 ### How to do data visualisation